 Nicholas Meyer, baritone

 Andrew Ehrlich, violin

 Collin Oldham, violoncello

 - Listen to the Earth, by Daniel Brugh (https://oregoncomposerswatch.blogspot.com/2019/08/daniel-brugh.html), video by Jennifer Wright (https://jenniferwrightpianostudio.com/index.html): An immersive piece that takes inspiration from Bernie Kraus’ book The Great Animal Orchestra, and that uses sounds of the Earth and its creatures as source material.

 Performed at All Wired Up, Cascadia’s first festival of electronic and electroacoustic music, on 4/20/2019.

-For information on the rest of the New Music Gathering 2020 conference (free but requires registration for most events), please follow this link.
+For the schedule for the New Music Gathering 2020 conference, please follow this link.